Prepared by Mark Derrick, CCR Instructor on Staff

 Is the Se7en capable of diving with mixed gases?

-Yes, the Se7en with the Deep (aka Black) battery can use either nitrox or trimix diluents that may be either hyperoxic, normoxic or hypoxic.
+Yes, the Se7en with the Deep Smart Module can use either nitrox or trimix diluents that may be either hyperoxic, normoxic or hypoxic.
 Because the Se7en is a fully closed-circuit design, the use of mixed gas diluents is very inexpensive compared to open-circuit.
-Personally, I recommend and teach rebreather divers to substitute normoxic trimix diluent (21% oxygen, 35% helium) rather than air even within recreational sport limits for the benefits of reduced narcosis, improved work of breathing, and improved scrubber function.
 However, use of anything other than normoxic diluent or diving outside of recreational sport diving limits requires significant additional diver training.

 Does the rebreather take a long time to maintain?

 Yes and No. Many rebreather sport divers, including Poseidon divers, find they spend noticeably more time on equipment compared to open-circuit because the rebreather diver must always be careful and disciplined about maintenance.
-If you have been habitually careful with your open-circuit dive equipment and treat your equipment with respect, as an experienced rebreather diver you will spend only slightly more time with your maintenance than you did with open-circuit.
+If the diver has been habitually careful with their open-circuit dive equipment and treat their equipment with respect, experienced rebreather divers will spend only slightly more time with maintenance than with open-circuit.

 How well does the Poseidon rebreather travel?

-The Poseidon rebreather is very travel friendly.
+The Poseidon rebreather is travel friendly.
 A key design goal was to minimize size/weight and divers are able to travel by air with it as carry-on luggage in some circumstances.
 Regardless of the brand of rebreather it can be annoying to travel with cylinders because they are carefully examined by security personnel, and occasionally even confiscated.
-You may prefer to rent cylinders at the destination or ship your cylinders ahead.
+Many divers prefer to rent cylinders at the destination or ship their cylinders ahead.

 How is the Poseidon different from other rebreathers?

 All of the major rebreather models are good quality units.
-There is no perfect rebreather; they all have strengths and weaknesses that make each uniquely more or less suited to your needs.
+There is no perfect rebreather; they all have strengths and weaknesses that make each uniquely more or less suitable for a specific diver and their needs.
 The Poseidon Se7en is a richly featured and proven design with good redundancy from a well established manufacturer which favors the sport diver with intentions of continuing on to technical diving.
 It is also a uniquely automated design that is smaller, lighter and simpler to use than many other general purpose rebreathers.
-The Poseidon Seven is a robust eCCR choice that will take you as far as you wish to go in general sport and technical diving.
-As an independent dealer, we stock spares and consumables with online ordering and same day shipping.
-Dive Gear Express also offers Poseidon CCR instruction and periodic maintenance services at our facility in SE Florida.
+The Poseidon Seven is a robust eCCR choice that will take any diver as far as they wish to go in general sport and technical diving.

 Is the Poseidon rebreather safe?

 No type of rebreather can be said to be categorically safer than another.
 No rebreather is foolproof, and the fact remains that compared to open circuit there is a disproportionate number of rebreather fatalities, many of which have been attributed to diver error.
 The quality of training may be the most significant factor affecting rebreather safety.
-Your safety while diving is controlled by you, not by your rebreather.
+Safety while diving is controlled by the diver, not by their rebreather.